Forq SDKs

 } catch (IOException e) {

-// thrown by either Jackson while serializing the request, or by OkHttp while sending the request
+// thrown by either Jackson while serializing the request, or by the HTTP client while sending the request

 // process it here